Skip to main content

 • Integrated tribal ATTAINS data into How’s My Waterway, a service that helps people find information on the condition of their local waterways

-• Developed assessment training modules to support new tribes in adopting ATTAINS, and
+• Developed assessment training modules to support new Tribes in adopting ATTAINS, and

 • Formed a new group that will develop recommendations to update the 106 Tribal Guidance section under the Clean Water Act to recognize ATTAINS as a valid reporting mechanism.